 Because epigenetic changes help determine whether genes are turned on or off, they influence the production of proteins in cells.
 This regulation helps ensure that each cell produces only proteins that are necessary for its function.
 For example, proteins that promote bone growth are not produced in muscle cells.
 Patterns of epigenetic modification vary among individuals, in different tissues within an individual, and even in different cells within a tissue.
 Environmental influences, such as a person’s diet and exposure to pollutants, can impact the epigenome.
 Epigenetic modifications can be maintained from cell to cell as cells divide and, in some cases, can be inherited through the generations.

 A common type of epigenetic modification is called DNA methylation.
-DNA methylation involves attaching small molecules called methyl groups, each consisting of one carbon atom and three hydrogen atoms, to segments of DNA.
-When methyl groups are added to a particular gene, that gene is turned off or silenced, and no protein is produced from that gene.
+DNA methylation involves the attachment of small chemical groups called methyl groups (each consisting of one carbon atom and three hydrogen atoms) to DNA building blocks.
+When methyl groups are present on a gene, that gene is turned off or silenced, and no protein is produced from that gene.

-Because errors in the epigenetic process, such as modifying the wrong gene or failing to add a compound to a gene, can lead to abnormal gene activity or inactivity, they can cause genetic disorders.
-Conditions including cancers, metabolic disorders, and degenerative disorders have all been found to be related to epigenetic errors.
+Errors in the epigenetic process, such as modification of the wrong gene or failure to add a chemical group to a particular gene or histone, can lead to abnormal gene activity or inactivity.
+Altered gene activity, including that caused by epigenetic errors, is a common cause of genetic disorders.
+Conditions such as cancers, metabolic disorders, and degenerative disorders have been found to be related to epigenetic errors.

 Scientists continue to explore the relationship between the genome and the chemical compounds that modify it.
-In particular, they are studying what effect the modifications have on gene function, protein production, and human health.
+In particular, they are studying the effects that epigenetic modifications and errors have on gene function, protein production, and human health.